softwaremill/macwire/README.md

 There's a couple of wiring variants that you can choose from:

-* `autowire` creates instances of the given type, using the provided dependencies.
+* `autowire` create an instance of the given type, using the provided dependencies.
 Any missing dependencies are created using constructors/`apply` methods.
-* `wire` creates instances of the given type, using dependencies from the context, within which it is called.
+* `wire` create an instance of the given type, using dependencies from the context, within which it is called.
   Dependencies are looked up in the enclosing trait/class/object and parents (via inheritance).
 * `wireRec` is a variant of `wire`, which creates missing dependencies using constructors.